aritsune/lancer-faq/src/index.md

 ### Does the Autopod count as an attack and/or a hit for the purpose of things that trigger off attacks or hits, such as the Stormbringer talent?
 Yes, the Autopod's Autonomous Assault reaction is considered an attack which automatically hits.

+## Page 206, HORUS Hydra
+### Are the reactions granted by the Snare, Shredder, and Hunter Orochi Drones 1/round like most reactions?
+The reactions granted by those drones can be used more than once in a round, as long as you obey the usual restriction of taking only 1 reaction per turn. <wot:426288556902842368/878998661235867658>

 ## Page 210, HORUS Manticore
 ### Is there any way at all I can activate CASTIGATE THE ENEMIES OF THE GODHEAD without being physically present in the mech itself at the time of detonation?
 A subaltern with a copy of my neural pattern?
 A clone?
 A brick on the accelerator?
 My long lost twin sibling, who I don't like very much?
 A service animal?
 Anything?
 No.